 “ULIO THE ADJUTANT GENERAL=”

-– within days his wife received this letter from the War Department
+Within days his mother received this letter from the War Department.

 “Mrs. Lucille Melvin